Everything Essential To Note About Jute Rugs

 Jute Rugs And Shedding

 Jute rugs shed a lot, especially when they are newly purchased.
 Jute can be considered the most likely natural fiber to shed the most.
-Thus, the softness of jute rugs doesn’t come without a price – of its routine maintenance.
-Although, vacuuming regularly with a strong suction does the job.
-Beater bars are discouraged from being used as they can destroy the jute rugs’ cohesion of fibers over time.
-Note also that jute rug owners will have to sweep a bit more if they place their rugs on tops of dark tiles or hardwood, compared to other types of rugs.
+Thus, the softness of jute rugs doesn’t come without a price—that of their routine maintenance.
+Although vacuuming regularly with a strong suction does the job.
+Beater bars are discouraged from being used, as they can destroy the jute rugs’ cohesion of fibers over time.
+Note also that jute rug owners will have to sweep a bit more if they place their rugs on the tops of dark tiles or hardwood, compared to other types of rugs.
 Be sure to get a high-quality rug pad and place the jute rug on top of it.
 Doing this will decrease surface friction and shedding in effect.
 Additionally, rug pads support cushioning and absorb noise efficiently.

 Jute Rugs And Pet Dogs